 Now that the weather is better with more and more sun and clear skies, we tend to do more outdoor activities, whether it being gardening, walking, jogging, or biking.
 Many of us love to work on planting and gardening which can require a lot of heavy lifting, bending and being hunched over for long periods of time.
 Although gardening may seem like a simple task, it can eventually take a toll on our bodies.
 It is important to be conscious of our gardening posture, lifting posture, and the work load.
 The most common physical issues from gardening are neck and shoulder pain, upper and low back pain.
 But don’t worry, all of these issues can be prevented and fixed!

 When gardening, people may get into their groove and forget to take frequent breaks to stretch out or let their bodies rest.
-When this happens, being hunched over for an extended period of time may cause a lot of neck and shoulder stiffness, The head and neck will translate forward which will add more stress and strain on the neck and shoulder musculature to hold up the head.
+When this happens, being hunched over for an extended period of time may cause a lot of neck and shoulder stiffness.
+The head and neck will translate forward and hang down which will add more stress and strain on the neck and shoulder musculature to hold up the head.
 This in turn can also cause some headaches if the neck musculature and the suboccipital muscles become very tight, compressing on specific structures, blood vessels and nerves.
 It may also cause some pins and needles and/or pain down the arm if the nerve is being affected.
-It is important to take frequent breaks to stretch out your chest, trapezius, levator scap and other neck musculature.
+It is important to take frequent breaks to stretch out your chest, trapezius, levator scapula and other neck musculature.